dojo/cli-build-app/README.md

 ### Polyfills

-The build command conditionally loads polyfills from `@dojo/framework/shim` based on your applications usage and the users browsers capabilities.
+The build command conditionally loads polyfills from `@dojo/framework/shim` based on your application's usage and the user's browser capabilities.

 #### Legacy Browser Support

 By default, the build will support the last two versions of the latest browsers.
-To support IE 11 run the build with the `--legacy` (`-l`) flag.
+To support IE 11, run the build with the `--legacy` (`-l`) flag.

 ### Asset Management